Timeseries

 Returns

-A new TimeSeries instance with specified columns dropped.
+A new series with the specified columns dropped.

 Return type